EYPT Butterfly Strategy

 - What is a butterfly on EYPT?

 - A butterfly on EYPT is the butterfly strategy applied to EYPT (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With EYPT stock trading near $12.46, the strikes shown on this page are snapped to the nearest listed EYPT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EYPT stock at $14.63 on the most recent close, the strikes shown on this page are snapped to the nearest listed EYPT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are EYPT butterfly max profit and max loss calculated?